 Parameter estimates

-Once subject-level RRi data was fitted using the proposed in Equation 2, a population-parameter value was estimated based on the proposed group-level methodology.
+Once subject-level RRi data was fitted using Equation 2's proposed population-parameter value was estimated based on the proposed group-level methodology.
 The estimated parameter values can be seen in Table 2

 In Figure 5, the model parameter’s posterior distribution can be observed.